Degree programs offered online and on campus in Science, Technology, Engineering, and Math

 Courses and hands-on labs are available online so coursework can be completed when it’s convenient for you.
 You’ll experience applied learning vs. theoretical, led by highly skilled faculty who bring real-world expertise into the online classroom.

-The College of Engineering, Technology, and Aeronautics (CETA) offers affordable and accessible engineering degree programs in a state-of-the-art STEM facility in New Hampshire.
+The School of Engineering, Technology, and Aeronautics (SETA) offers affordable and accessible engineering degree programs in a state-of-the-art STEM facility in New Hampshire.

 Experienced and knowledgeable educators are critical to the success of any academic institution.
-At SNHU, our online and campus faculty, including College of Engineering, Technology, and Aeronautics, are highly credentialed and current in their industries.
-SNHU educators boast dozens of different degrees in a wide range of STEM fields and come with experience that includes nursing, video game design, and even working on a Mars rover.
+At SNHU, our online and campus instructors, including the School of Engineering, Technology and Aeronautics faculty, are highly credentialed and current in their industries.
+SNHU educators boast dozens of different degrees in a wide range of STEM fields and come with experience that includes nursing, video game design and even working on a Mars rover.

 Cyber competitions.
 Software development.
 Analyzing real-world data.
 These are just a few examples of the experiential learning opportunities available to online STEM students at Southern New Hampshire University.